PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 should be exported.
 In addition to table names defined in `/Data`, there are default tables which will have their data exported; disable the defaults using `/NoAutoData`
 * Also supports a multi-column, tab-delimited format
-  * Put `<Skip>` in the TargetTableName column to indicate that the table should not be included when using `/ExportAllData`
+  * Put `<skip>` in the TargetTableName column to indicate that the table should not be included when using `/ExportAllData`
 * File format

 | SourceTableName  | TargetSchemaName | TargetTableName  | PgInsert  | KeyColumn(s)  |